PCCoE-Hacktoberfest-21/animated-components/README.md

 🔴 If you come across an issue that has been open for a while but has no updates from the assigned person, you may comment on it to get assigned to the issue.

+🔴 Issues which have the ```unassigned``` label can be worked on.
+You can comment on thees issues and get assigned to them.

+🔴 Some issues can be worked upon by multiple people so if you see the ```unassigned``` label there you may comment on it

 ## Contribution Guidelines